-Equipment specification customisation requires up to date information on the current modifications and versions of the sub-assemblies and bill of material.
-Such a modular approach needs to be embedded in the R&D departments already to facilitate for example separate drawings which can be put together rather than redeveloped for each machine option or version.
+Equipment specification customisation requires up-to-date information on the current modifications and versions of the sub-assemblies and BOM.
+Such a modular approach needs to be embedded at the R&D departments already, to facilitate for example separate drawings which can be put together rather than redeveloped for each machine option or version.
 Maintenance task customisation needs to adapt to the customer maintenance capacity and risk profile.
 A big challenge that OEMs face is that the customer has less and less time for maintenance and this requires clear understanding and decisions on what to do within the available time.
 Developing maintenance tasks with automatic options and rules functionality will reduce customisation input from the project and contract managers and assist with timeous planning of the required spares and resources.

 The participants are all excited about the opportunities that Industry 4.0 bring and have done various levels of experimentation.
 Remote assistance technology such as embedded cameras and smart glasses are used to support technicians and customers with fault finding and repairs reactively.
 Online monitoring is the focus of their current development to enhance their maintenance plans with condition-based information.
 This information will enable smarter maintenance decisions in support of equipment performance.